denesderhan/fstlog/README.md

 # fstlog
 Fast, asynchronous, low footprint, C++ logging library.

-### Alpha release
-The library is in alpha release.
-Testing and feedback is greatly appreciated!

 ## Features
 - C++ 20/17
 - Low latency of log call in application code.